Right to life or right to die?

 Furthermore, it is also possible for individuals to express their end of life wishes, including where they wish to die, by completing a Preferred Priorities For Care Plan.
 While the Mental Capacity Act states that those providing care must have regard to wishes and feelings where capacity is lost, such a document, while persuasive, is not legally binding.
 Of course, this again strengthens the importance of Advanced Decisions and LPAs, as well as the need for effective will planning.

 As a natural consequence of a client’s recent bereavement or imminent life-changing event, they may consider their own mortality and subsequently their end-of-life wishes.
-If you would like more information on Advance Decisions or Lasting Powers of Attorney, then please contact us on 0117 604 9000.
+If you would like more information on Advance Decisions or Lasting Powers of Attorney, then please contact our Private Client Services department or call us on 0117 604 9000.

 Posted on Dec 6th, 2012 by Lyons Davidson